jannikmi/multivar_horner/docs/3_optimal_factorisation.rst

 **NOTES:**

-* for the small polynomial examples in the current tests, the results were identical (in terms of #ops) with the approach of just trying one factorisation (further analysis needed)!
+* for the small polynomial examples in the current tests, the results were identical (in terms of #ops) with the approach of just using the default heuristic = trying one factorisation (further analysis needed)!
 * in some cases this approach currently is trying all possible factorisations, because the heuristic in use is too optimistic (= brute force, further analysis and improvements needed)
 * this requires MUCH more computational resources than just trying one factorisation (the number of possible factorisations is growing exponentially with the size of the polynomial!).
 * there are possibly many optimal Horner factorisations of a multivariate polynomial. one could easily adapt this approach to find all optimal Horner factorisations